 For just a moment, think about the dynamics of change.
 Why would someone consider changing an existing idea in regards to a purchase decision?
-How do you get them to notice you in a crowded market space?
-Once you have gotten their attention, how do you get them to believe that your brand is a better choice than the competitor’s products?
+How do you get noticed you in a crowded market space?
+Then, how do you persuade them to believe that your brand is a better choice?

-To understand how difficult this argument can be, all you need to do is take a cursory look at human behavior and the hierarchy of your own category of services.
+Now, just take a cursory look at human behavior and the hierarchy of your own category of services.
+As a result, you see how difficult it is to change.
 Human beings are resistant to change.
-This is certainly a reflection of a loyalty to a previous idea (the habit of repeated usage).
+We are often loyal to a previous idea (the habit of repeated usage).

-What is most interesting and revealing is why this loyalty exists.
-It turns out that this sense of loyalty is often an innate desire to reinforce one’s own belief in our personal “rightness.”
-Change means re-evaluating a past decision and accepting the possibility that our choice at the time may not have been the correct one.
+Why does this loyalty exist?
+Well, that this sense of loyalty is really an innate desire to reinforce one’s own belief in our personal rightness.
+Change means re-evaluating a past decision and accepting the possibility that our choice is not the correct one.

-There is a general desire by all human beings to resist this sort of action.
-We all want to think of ourselves as fundamentally “right.”
+All human beings resist this sort of action.
+We all want to think of ourselves as fundamentally right.

 Target audiences don’t like to be wrong

-Brands often mistake this dynamic by believing that it represents equity in their brand loyalty itself.
+But brands often mistake this dynamic by believing that it represents equity in their brand loyalty itself.
 As if choosing a particular brand makes the purchase decision easier.
-I have heard many brand managers tell me “this dynamic represents an extension of the brand’s value because choosing a familiar brand in a crowded market space is a simpler choice.”
-These managers are correct, but the idea of simplifying the choice is more about the reinforcement of personal correctness then it is about safety or simplicity.
-Repeating a considered choice is mostly act of self-confirmation.
+In fact, many brand managers say, “Choosing a familiar brand in a crowded market space is a simpler choice and an extension of the brand’s value.”
+These managers are correct.
+But simplifying the choice is more about the reinforcement of personal correctness than it is about safety or simplicity.
+Consumers repeat a considered choice because it is an act of self-confirmation.

 The answer is no doubt, “No,” to all of these.
-Yet, these are the very equities that we “believe” define the market and over which we jostle with the competitive set to out promise or undersell.
+Yet, these are the very equities that many believe define the market.
+Therefore, brand managers jostle with the competitive set to out promise or undersell.
 Stop.
 Take a step back and take a closer look.
-What you will discover will change everything.
+What you discover will change everything.

 How to find meaningful switching triggers

-Stealing Share understands that switching triggers — the values and understandings that your prospects covet and promise would change their buying habits — are not rational product benefits or lowest pricing are the basis for your brand loyalty.
-If your marketing research disagrees with this contention, your research is flawed.
-If you have ever conducted a research U&A (usage and attitudinal) study that suggested that if you cut prices and improve your product offering, you will grow your share and profitability, you have not asked the right questions.
+But Stealing Share understands that switching triggers — the values and understandings that your prospects covet and would change their buying habits — are not rational product benefits.
+That is, they are not lowest pricing.
+But if your marketing research disagrees with this contention, then your research is flawed.
+You have not asked the right questions if your research U&A (usage and attitudinal) study suggests cutting prices and improving your product offering will grow your share and profitability.
 The market leader in your segment will continue to win and appreciates your help.

-Switching triggers are emotional triggers and they represent two important discoveries.
-1) When a trigger is revealed and is highly intensive emotionally, it will change a category.
+Switching triggers are emotional triggers.
+In addition, they represent two important discoveries.
+1) A switching trigger changes the category if it is revealed and highly intensive emotionally.
 2) By its very definition, a switching trigger represents what is currently lacking in emotional fulfillment.
 It represents a void and need in your category.

-These are always vastly different from best practices, which are an operational interest that your business must always strive to be in the forefront.
+In fact, the most effective switching triggers are always vastly different from best practices.
 In every category, best practices define your brand’s commitment to quality and relevance.
-Do not, however, confuse these with how your customer chooses.
+However, do not confuse these with how your customer chooses.
 (Remember, look back on your own category.
 If the market leader is not the best, cheapest, and most reliable, then these are not switching triggers).

 This brings us full circle back to the difficulty of breaking old habits.
-Because purchase and brand loyalty is an extension of the customer’s own desire to believe they are, and always have been, “right,” they ignore your message.
-They don’t even notice you.
+Remember, audiences ignore your best practice message because purchase and brand loyalty is an extension of the customer’s own desire to believe they are.
+In fact, they don’t even notice you.

-Would anyone keep their money in a brand that they thought was not safe?
-Would they buy a car that they thought was not reliable?
-Would any company purchase a telephony system that they believed was not reliable and intuitive?
-Would any person frequent a restaurant where they believed the employees were rude?
-Would any industry purchase raw materials that they believed were inferior?
-Would you use a credit card you believed was not accepted by merchants?
-Would you drink a beer that tasted bad and was not cold?
+Would anyone keep their money in a brand they thought was unsafe?
+Ask yourself this.
+Would they buy a car they thought was unreliable?
+Are there any companies that would purchase a telephony system that was not reliable and intuitive?
+Would any person frequent a restaurant where the employees were rude?
+Is there any industry that would purchase inferior raw materials?
+Would you use a credit card that is declined by merchants?
+Do you drink a beer that tastes awful?

-To be noticed and to change behavior you need to know more about the person or decision maker that you need to influence.
+Therefore, you must know more about the person or decision maker than your competition.
+That’s how you are noticed and able to change behavior.
 We can help you do just that.
-Because we begin every stealing share project with a brand anthropological research study through our sister company Resultant Research, we set benchmarks for your best practices and create a single minded brand definition that reflects the highest emotional intensity of the customers you wish to influence and promises them the ownership of the switching triggers that propel them to notice you and switch.
+In fact, we set benchmarks for your best practices and create a single minded brand definition that reflects the highest emotional intensity of the customers you wish to influence.
+Also, we give them ownership of the switching triggers that propel them to notice you and switch.